Update & Patch

 await table.updateOne({ id: 1, address: { city: "Seattle" } });

-// ⚠️ line1 and line2 are goneField operations ($inc, $dec, $mul) are not allowed inside replace-strategy objects — the validator will reject them.
-Use @db.patch.strategy 'merge' if you need atomic operations on nested fields.
+address: { ... }Field operations ($inc, $dec, $mul) are not allowed inside replace-strategy objects — the validator will reject them.
+Use @db.patch.strategy 'merge' if you need atomic operations on nested fields, or to preserve omitted siblings.

 Merge Strategy

-With @db.patch.strategy 'merge', only the provided nested fields are updated — others are preserved:
+With @db.patch.strategy 'merge', only the provided nested fields are updated — others are preserved.
+The annotation applies to that one level only; nested objects under a merge parent revert to default replace unless they also carry the annotation:

 @db.patch.strategy 'merge'